IlMusu/IlMusuEnchantmentsMod/README.md

 1. Elytra Item

 ## ALIGHTING ENCHANTMENT (V)
-The <b>Alighting Enchantment</b> reduces the fall damage taken by the player when the elytra are equippied: at the maximum level, it complitely cancels the fall damage, making the landing complitely safe.
+The <b>Alighting Enchantment</b> reduces the fall damage taken by the player when the elytra are equippied: at the maximum level, it completely cancels the fall damage, making the landing completely safe.
 Notice that it <b>does not cancel wall damage!</b>

 <details>